MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/xbox-integrated-multiplayer/xim-unity-uwp-il2cpp.md

 ---
 title: Use XIM (Unity with IL2CPP)
 author: KevinAsgari
-description: Using Xbox Integrated Multiplayer with Unity for UWP with IL2CPP scripting backend ms.author: kevinasg ms.date: 04/03/2018 ms.topic: article
+description: Using Xbox Integrated Multiplayer with Unity for UWP with the IL2CPP scripting backend. ms.author: kevinasg ms.date: 04/03/2018 ms.topic: article